Arkyter/Lecture-Notes/README.md

 # lecture-notes
-**Heads up!!** - I'm currently unable to walk to most of my lectures, *but* i'll try to keep updating this whenever I can.
+### **Heads up!!** - I'm currently unable to walk to most of my lectures, *but* i'll try to keep updating this whenever I can.
 Sorry!! :c
+### Update (Feb.
+23, 2025) - I'm cleared to walk again, but am currently busy re-learning how to... will return to lectures and catch up on notes now c: meowow
+---

 Lecture notes from my classes at UofT; will be updated daily (hopefully).